Creativity in Large-Scale Contexts

 BUY NOW on Amazon: Creativity in Large-Scale Contexts

-Creativity happens in rich, large-scale contexts that require guidance.
+In Creativity in Large-Scale Contexts I describe how creativity happens in rich, large-scale contexts that require guidance.
 I describe the roles of guiding conceptions and guiding principles in the creative process.
 Context is described formally as a network and I present a two-step core creative model.
 The book also includes rich case studies that illustrate the framework.

 Guiding conceptions provide a vision for where to look and what kinds of connections to look for in the rich context.
 Guiding principles evaluate possibilities and provide the spark to locate the crucial “missing piece” to make a project come together.
 The framework describes how individuals use these two forms of guidance to create.
 Examples include Virginia Woolf, Albert Einstein, Steve Jobs, Indigenous Australian artist Clifford Possum, engineer and transgender activist Lynn Conway, Twitter founder Jack Dorsey, and many others.